 Inputs, Activities, and Outputs

-Existing community partnerships linking OSU College of Public Health and Human Sciences, OSU Extension, the Office of Rural Health, local public health agencies, local coordinated care organizations, community coalitions, and Oregon Mental Health First Aid
+Existing community partnerships linking OSU College of Health, OSU Extension, the Office of Rural Health, local public health agencies, local coordinated care organizations, community coalitions, and Oregon Mental Health First Aid

 Time and expertise of OSU Extension and all community partners